Reference Services Policy

 Orientation tours and library instruction for groups can be provided with sufficient advance notice.

-The Glen Ellyn Public Library will arrange for delivery of library materials to cardholders currently residing in the Village of Glen Ellyn who are unable to visit the Library in person due to a permanent or temporary physical disability.
+The Glen Ellyn Public Library will arrange for delivery of library materials to cardholders currently residing in the Village of Glen Ellyn who are unable to visit the library in person due to a permanent or temporary physical disability.
 A doctor’s certificate may be required.
-A staff member in Adult Services will be designated to take requests from homebound persons and arrange for a volunteer to deliver the requested materials if a friend or family member cannot pick them up.
+A staff member in Adult Services will be designated to take requests from home delivery persons and arrange for a volunteer to deliver the requested materials if a friend or family member cannot pick them up.